-In this buyers guide we will cover different types of nonstick cookware, their coatings, and how to take care of them.
-You'll also discover some of the best pots and pans on the market in our nonstick cookware reviews.
+In this guide you will learn about different types of nonstick cookware, their coatings, and how to take care of them.
+You'll also discover some of the best pots and pans on the market in our nonstick cookware reviews and comparisons.

 Top 10: Best Nonstick Cookware Sets